About PCI Paleontology

 What is PCI Paleontology?

 PCI Paleontology is a community of researchers working in Paleontology who peer review and recommend research articles publicly available from open archives (such as PaleorXiv or bioRxiv).
-Papers recommended by PCI Paleontology are finalized, peer-reviewed articles that can be used and cited, like any other article published in a conventional journal (see How does it work?).
+Papers recommended by PCI Paleontology are finalized, peer-reviewed articles that can be used and cited like any other article published in a conventional journal (see How does it work?).

 Evaluation and recommendation by PCI Paleontology are free of charge.
 When recommenders decide to recommend an article, they write a recommendation text that is published along with all the editorial correspondence (reviews, recommender's decisions, authors’ replies) by PCI Paleontology.
 The article itself is not published by PCI Paleontology; it remains on the preprint server where it was posted by the authors.
-PCI Paleontology recommenders can also recommend postprints, but this is done to a lesser extent.

-PCI Paleontology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
+PCI Paleontology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon, and Thomas Guillemaud.

 PCI Paleontology is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.